Children and Spiritual Growth: Are Kids Growing in Faith?

 - Does my life and teaching impart a vision of sacrifice and serving the Savior, or do my needs come first?

 Beyond providing an example of godliness, Glynis encourages us to remember that godliness is a heart issue.
-“I really feel it is more important to develop the hearts of our children,” she says, “than to develop a rigid set of rules in our homes and Sunday school classes.”
+She says, “I really feel it [godliness] is more important to develop the hearts of our children than to develop a rigid set of rules.”

-Mysteriously, godliness comes when we stop trying to make ourselves holy and instead let the Holy Spirit do the refining work in us.
-As Paul said, “I no longer live, but Christ lives in me” — that’s godliness.
+Godliness comes when we stop trying to make ourselves holy and instead let the Holy Spirit do the refining work in us.
+As Paul said, “I no longer live, but Christ lives in me.”

 Sum It Up

 We teach children to say “I’m sorry,” but forgiveness is a bit more.
 Forgiveness costs us something, just as it cost Christ something on the cross.
-When we forgive, we resist our urge to retaliate, to get even, to make someone pay for their mistakes.
-We step into vulnerability as we allow that person back in.
-And that’s a big part of loving others.
+When we forgive, we resist our urge to make someone pay for their mistakes.

 The Apostle John gives us a clear picture of what love looks like in 1 John 3:16-18: “This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers.
 If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
 Dear children, let us not love with words or tongue, but with actions and in truth.”

-In many classes and clubs at school, children are learning the importance of service.
-Because our society values philanthropy, teachers and parents — Christian or not — encourage service and charity.
-In fact, service has nearly become its own religion: While I cause good for others, I feel good about myself.
+Because our society values philanthropy, teachers and parents—Christian or not—teach kids about the importance of service and charity.
+In some ways, service seemingly has become its own religion.
 In faith development, however, service is an act of worship rather than an end in itself.

 Sum It Up